 Yes.
 The missionary may be reassigned to serve for a period sufficient to complete the balance of 18 or 24 months of service.

 A key component of service missions focuses on providing service missionaries with ministering opportunities.
 In addition, service missionaries may continue to have ministering assignments within their ward under the direction of local priesthood and Relief Society leadership.
-Service missionaries may, on occasion, proselytize and teach with proselyting missionaries as members, but they should not wear their name badge.
+Service missionaries may, on occasion, work with teaching missionaries as members.

 Service missionaries speak in sacrament meeting before and after their missions, receive the same recognition as teaching missionaries (mission plaques, bulletins, newsletters, and so on), and report to the high council upon completion of their missions.